-Keira Knightley will lend her voice to Charlotte.
+Keira Knightley will lend her voice to the animated world in the upcoming Charlotte.
 The two-time Oscar nominee will lead the voice cast of the animated drama that will premiere at the Toronto International Film Festival(TIFF) scheduled to happen in September.

 Charlotte is inspired by the true story of Charlotte Salomon, a German-Jewish artist who defied insurmountable challenges to make a timeless masterpiece.
 In the title, Charlotte dreams of becoming an artist, and her love celebrates her talent, making her resolve strongly to pursue her passion.

 Unfortunately, there are so many changes around her that she is left with fewer options limiting and derailing her dream.
 When a violent mob rises, she decides to move from Berlin to France.
 While there, she begins to paint and finds new love.
 Driven by the belief that only the extraordinary can save her from chaos, she tells her life story in a painting series, “Life? or Theatre?”.